IMCS-Bioinformatics/ChromatinNetworkVisualisation/Visualizations/Clique3Visualization/readme.md

 ![image](https://user-images.githubusercontent.com/119489036/230392178-d7ef8194-aa90-4f66-9c30-85db63be9c10.png)
 15 - Switch between graph and crossfilter view.
 In the graph view, all links of previously selected triangles are visible; \
 16 - One connected component of graph.
 The bigger the node degree, the larger the node in size.
 If a node is a circle, there are no expressed genes in the loci.
 If a node is a diamond, there is at least one gene expressed.
 Hover over a node to see the precize location on the chormosome, hover over a link to see a list of tissues for this link.
+Node color tells the approximate location on the chromsome - nodes that are in close proximity on the chromosome have similar colors.